nathanwentworth/nathanwentworth/_ppages/wishlist.md

 - **[Playstation](https://www.playstation.com/en-us/explore/playstationnetwork/psn-cards/)**
   - I buy most of my games digitally (a lot of games I like are digital-only), and I play most of my games on my PS4
 - **[Nintendo eShop](https://www.nintendo.com/giftcards)**
-  - I bought a Switch a few months ago and don't have a lot of games for it, mainly because Nintendo games never go on sale and stay full-price forever
+  - I bought a Switch last year and don't have a lot of games for it, mainly because Nintendo games never go on sale and stay full-price forever

 ## Clothes
 - **[Nike Air Max 180 (White/Solar Red/Ultramarine)](https://www.nike.com/t/air-max-180-mens-shoe-qbBpJ0/615287-100)** Size 11